paver/paver/docs/source/index.rst

 lines of Make or Rake.
 It is not designed to handle the dependency tracking requirements of, for example, a C program.
-It *is* designed to help out with all of your other repetitive tasks (run documentation generators, moving files about, downloading things), all with the convenience of Python's syntax and massive library of code.
+It *is* designed to help out with all of your other repetitive tasks (run documentation generators, moving files around, downloading things), all with the convenience of Python's syntax and massive library of code.

 If you're developing applications in Python, you get even more...